(hit "refresh" to get the most recent version of this page; click on photos for larger images)

 I did a fair amount of agility training with her but decided not to compete with her.
 I just didn't have the time or money since the dogs and I traveled so much at that point.
 My focus had shifted from agility to my website (RoadsideArchitecture.com).
 This video from 2010 shows us at a training session in Staten Island, NY.

-Grem is great with other dogs and people of all ages.
-She's a quick learner and knows many tricks.
-She snores when she sleeps and will eat anything including mud and grass.
-She is also obsessed with hunting rodents and lizards.
-I have to be careful with her off-leash outdoors since she can take off and run for miles with apparently no concern for my whereabouts.
-When I adopted her, I thought she would be a Chihuahua-like lap dog but she is nothing like that.
-Grem may be my smallest but she's huge on personality.
-She is a barking maniac and has more confidence than any dog that I've ever owned.
+Grem was always been great with other dogs and people of all ages.
+She was a quick learner and knew many tricks.
+She snored when she slept and would eat anything.
+In her youth, she was obsessed with hunting rodents and lizards.
+I had to be careful with her off-leash outdoors since she would take off and run for miles with apparently no concern for my whereabouts.
+When I adopted her, I thought she would be a Chihuahua-like lap dog but she was nothing like that.
+Grem was my smallest dog but she was huge on personality.
+Before she went deaf at about 16, she was a barking maniac.
+In her youth, she had more confidence than any dog that I've ever owned.
 She would take on a bear.
-She's the last of my dogs that lived in New York City with me.
-She has been in 48 states, multiple times, and has seen it all.
-For more recent photos of her, see the pages of my current and previous packs.
+She was the last of my dogs that lived in New York City with me.
+She had been in 48 states, multiple times, and saw it all.
+She had a great life and it was a joy to know her.

 |